fossxo/fossxo-gdd/source/gui.rst

 Loading Screen
 --------------
-If necessary for technical reasons, the loading screen provides feedback to the player while assets are loaded.
-This screen is only shown when the game first loads.
+If necessary for technical reasons, the loading screen provides feedback to the player while assets are loaded. [#loadtime]_ This screen is only shown when the game first loads.

 ..  _ref-ui-help: